Watch this space for further details.

 They played a gig in The Village Arts Centre, Kilworth a few years ago and while there were a few empty seats there on the night, Brendan had the crowd on their feet and what a memorable gig that was.

-Now The Four of Us will return to Kilworth for another acoustic gig and is sure to be another uplifting and memorable performance.
+Now The Four of Us will return to Kilworth for another acoustic gig on Thursday, March 26th and is sure to be another uplifting and memorable performance.
 Watch this space for the date, which is yet to be confirmed.

 Brendan’s trademark banter with the audience gets everyone settle in and we can expect to hear numbers from Sugar Island, an autobiographical album centred on family life and growing up in and around Newry in the 70’s and 80’s.